 Pete Hegseth’s Battle for the American Mind

 Hegseth does a great job of covering the history of public education in America.
-This is a great place to start if you are interested and learning more about its roots, its intentions, and its logical outcome.
+This is a great place to start if you are interested in learning more about its roots, its intentions, and its logical outcome.

 Hillary Morgan Ferrer’s Mama Bear Apologetics